pmwcs/pmwcs/src/theme/README.md

 ## Theme Component

-The Theme component allows you to apply theme colors to RMWC components, or components of your own.
-Almost every component in RMWC has a `theme` prop that you can use that takes the same options as the `Theme` component's `use` prop.
+The Theme component allows you to apply theme colors to PMWC components, or components of your own.
+Almost every component in PMWC has a `theme` prop that you can use that takes the same options as the `Theme` component's `use` prop.

 ```jsx
 <Theme use={['primaryBg', 'onPrimary']} wrap>